gamedrive-cc/gamedrive-docs/docs/core-components/rooms/settings-json.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 title: Room's settings.json
 ---

 ## What is settings.json?

 We can create settings.json in side rooms folder for example /rooms/myRoom/settings.json.
-THis file store settings value of the room.
+This file store settings of the room.

-Here is default module.json
+Here is default settings.json

 ```json title="settings.json"
 {